Figure 1. Amanda and Jason work at a sample point in a

 In many instances in "Control" plots, the dominant Indian Grass and Tall Goldenrod did not share the same spatial distribution, but instead exercised dominance in separate areas, thus contributing to a "patchiness" marked by an increased vegetation height diversity (Figure 4).

+Figure 4.
 Tall Goldenrod dominates the area in front of Trevor

 and Mallery; whereas, Indian Grass, Big Bluestem, and Switchgrass